BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/caesarCipher.md

 Here is the encryption algorithm you will use:
 ```
 def caesarEncrypt(myString,myNumber):
   result = ""
-  # loop thru the string saving each letter in the varable each
+  # loop thru the string saving each letter in the varable eacj
   for each in myString:
     # convert each letter to a number
     letterNumber = ord(each)
     # shift the letter number by adding mynumber
     shiftedNumber = letterNumber + myNumber
     # convert the number back to character and string
     result += str(chr(shiftedNumber))
   return result
 ```

 Based on the above encryption algorithm you should be able to create a seperate caesarDecrypt function.
 It requires two arguments: myString,myNumber.
 It returns a string that has been shifted -myNumber places.